 Around 85% of proteins produced in the human body cannot be modulated by conventional therapeutic small molecules and antibodies. mRNA-based therapeutics have the potential to address such ‘undruggable’ targets.
 The current lipid nanoparticle-based mRNA delivery platforms intrinsically deliver mRNA cargos to the liver, spleen, and lung.
 However, to address diseases in hard-to-deliver tissues such as the brain, we need to develop more diverse mRNA delivery systems that target various tissues.
 Our lab explores dendrimer, a type of polymer with ‘tree-like’ branched architecture, as a unique mRNA delivery material.
 As a unique molecule, dendrimer possesses a high degree of molecular uniformity as small molecules and the broad theoretical space for chemical tuning as polydisperse polymers.
 Our lab seeks to establish a fundamental understanding of how dendrimer chemical structure, such as their generations and surface properties, affect their intracellular fate and in vivo biodistribution.
 Check out some of our related studies below.

-PbAE-based mRNA delivery platform: mRNA is formulated with a cationic polymer called Poly-beta aminoester (PbAE) to form a polyplex through electronstatic interaction.
+PbAE-based mRNA delivery platform: mRNA is formulated with a cationic polymer called Poly-beta aminoester (PbAE) to form a polyplex through electrostatic interaction.

 The chemical structure of PAMAM dendrimer: a type of polymer with ‘tree-like’ branched architecture.
-The high density of termial functional groups and the flexible structure of this material provide potential for mRNA delivery.
+The high density of terminal functional groups and the flexible structure of this material provide the potential for mRNA delivery.

 Genetically Program Macrophage Function